Jiff21/qa/accessibility/README.md

 ```

+Note;
-Look into this for CI could run it behind e2e test then use files:
+• Look into this for CI could run it behind e2e test then use files:
 https://sites.google.com/a/chromium.org/chromedriver/logging/performance-log

+• When searching through large json, use json-path finder from Atoms cmd + shift + p menu (after installing package)